akanthasAurae/fromthebloodofgod/from the blood of god/Chars/Práxiverin.md

 #000000, #260004, #620303, #a02713, #d37428, #ffe398
 ```
 ![Praxi|700](Assets/Práxiverin.png)
-<p class="dialogues">Tell me, my love.
+<p class="dialogues" style="color: #1e4b9d">Tell me, my love.
 Did you wait for me?
 Did you believe in me?<br>Did you lose hope I'd come home to you?
 Am I still the man you loved?</p>

 ```palette
 #ffe398, #d37428, #a02713, #620303, #260004, #000